Second City Television: Seasons 1 and 2: 1976–79

 With the exception of Ramis, every cast member of SCTV worked as a regular performer on another Canadian TV show concurrently with the first year of SCTV.
-Several (Flaherty, Candy, Thomas, and Martin) also worked together as regulars on The David Steinberg Show, which premiered the same week as SCTV on the Canada-wide CTV Television Network and in U.S. syndication.
+Several (Flaherty, Candy, Thomas, and Martin) also worked together as regulars on The David Steinberg Show, which premiered the same week as SCTV on the Canada-wide CTV Television Network and in American syndication.
 The David Steinberg Show also featured future SCTV cast member Martin Short, but did not use any of the SCTV cast as writers.
 It folded after a single season.
-Martin, Flaherty and Levy were also cast members of the short-lived comedy/variety series The Sunshine Hour, which finished its run less than a month before SCTV premiered (and while the first SCTV episode was being filmed).
+Martin, Flaherty, and Levy were also cast members of the short-lived comedy/variety series The Sunshine Hour, which finished its run less than a month before SCTV premiered (and while the first SCTV episode was being filmed).

 During the first season, Levy was also doing double duty; in addition to his work on SCTV, he was also a cast member of the CBC sketch comedy series Stay Tuned, which aired weekly from October 1976 through January 1977.
 At the same time SCTV debuted, Candy and O'Hara became regular cast members of the CBC comedy series Coming Up Rosie.
 This gave Candy the distinction of appearing as a regular on three TV series simultaneously, on three different Canadian networks.

 For the second season (1978–79), SCTV became a weekly series on Global, and was seen in syndication throughout Canada and parts of the United States.
 After episode three of the second season, Ramis was no longer in the cast, but continued to receive credit as the show's head writer for most of the season.

 Season 3: 1980–81

-The show went on hiatus during the 1979–80 season, but returned to production after Andrew Alexander and Charles Allard, owner of the independent station CITV-TV in Edmonton, Alberta, struck a deal to produce SCTV at CITV's facilities.
+In 1980, one year after the Toronto Global television station dropped SCTV due to high production costs, show producer Andrew Alexander negotiated a deal to produce SCTV at CITV facilities, with Edmonton, Alberta broadcaster Charles Allard, owner of the independent station CITV-TV and the Allarcom studios.

 Candy, O'Hara, and Ramis dropped out at this point, and Dave Thomas was promoted to head writer.
 Added to the cast (and writing room) were Tony Rosato, Robin Duke, and Rick Moranis.
-Moranis, a friend of Dave Thomas primarily known as a radio personality in Canada, was the only cast member not to have come from the ranks of The Second City.
-John Blanchard became the series director at this point.
+Moranis, a friend of Dave Thomas, then known as a radio personality in Canada, was the only cast member not to have come from the ranks of The Second City.
+John Blanchard became the series director.

-This season of the show was seen in Canada on the CBC, and in scattered markets in the U.S. in syndication.
+This season of the show was seen in Canada on the CBC, and in scattered American markets in syndication.